tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 console.log(myObj['aProperty'])
 ```

-Note that when we declare an object with the ```const``` keyword as above, it is only *weakly immutable*.
-This means that we cannot reassign myObj to refer to a different object, however, we can change the properties inside myObj.
-Thus, the myObj variable is constant/immutable, but the object created by the declaration is mutable.
-So, after making the above const declaration, if we try the following reassignment of myObj we receive an error:
+Note that when we declare an object with the `const` keyword as above, it is only *weakly immutable*.
+This means that we cannot reassign `myObj` to refer to a different object, however, we can change the properties inside `myObj`.
+Thus, the `myObj` variable is constant/immutable, but the object created by the declaration is mutable.
+So, after making the above `const` declaration, if we try the following reassignment of `myObj` we receive an error:

 ```javascript
 myObj = {